 One of the major benefits of email marketing is that you don’t have to send a uniform message to your entire mailing list every single time.
 You can send one type of email to one group, and one type of email to another group.

 This is called segmentation.
-When done well, segmentation will lead to higher open rates and higher conversion rates because people are receiving offers that are more relevant to their needs.
+When done well, segmentation will lead to higher open rates and conversion rates because people receive offers that are more relevant to their needs.

 You can segment your list based on the following criteria:

 • Demographics.
 If you gather additional information such as location, industry/profession, income level, and age range when people first sign up for your mailing list, you can send them highly targeted offers based on this information.
 For example, you can use contemporary slang and more informal language to Millennials on your mailing list, while sending a different message to Baby Boomers.

 • Sign-up point.
 You can also segment your users based on where they found your site.
 Was it through a landing page offer, a Facebook post, or a joint promotion with another business?

 • Transaction.
 You can also segment customers based on their previous transactions with you, such as based on order value, number of sales, or how often they buy.
 For example, leads who have never purchased anything from you can receive a “First Time Buyer” discount, and you don’t have to worry about making the same discount available to regular buyers (which might lower your average order value).

 • Engagement.
 You can segment messages based on clicks, opens, and forwards.
 For example, you can create a separate segment for the leads who open your emails at a rate of 70% or more.
 Your focus for this segment would be to increase their click-through rate or their likelihood of making a purchase.
 For the segments that open your emails at a lesser rate, your focus would be to tweak your from name, subject line, or email preview text to increase the open rates as high as possible.